 If you are looking to improve your health, one of the best things you can do is grow your own sprouts.
-Eating broccoli sprouts are so nutritious as they are very high in sulforaphane.
+Broccoli sprouts are so nutritious as they are very high in a compound called sulforaphane.
 But which broccoli sprout seeds should you try?
-Ideally, it is best to get ones that germinate reliably, taste fresh, and deliver the highest nutritional payoff.
-Its also preferred that they are organic.
-In this post, we will uncover what makes the best sprout seeds, the different kinds, and some of our top picks.
+In this post, we will uncover what makes the best broccoli sprout seeds, the different kinds, and some of our top picks.

 What Makes the Best Broccoli Sprout Seeds